 - proportion of students who are satisfied with training provided

 The best way to provide feedback about your Victorian funded training is to respond during the survey administration time period either by completing the survey sent to you, or responding using any device that has internet access.

-For information and FAQs on the overall project, see:
+For information overall project, email: